A lot or a little?

 What parents need to know

 Parents need to know that this personalized book- and video-creation site has taken several safety precautions and says it's COPPA-compliant.
 Parents are supposed to register for a family account -- if you enter an age under 13, you're told you're ineligible.
 (Kids could, however, pretend they're a parent when registering to gain full access.)
 Users must enter a password every time they change the parental controls, which adults can use to keep kids from emailing site-created content or posting it on Facebook.
 Younger kids will get a huge kick out of seeing themselves in stories, so, if you're up for a monthly fee, this could be worth it.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to StoryBots.

 - Parents say